Ishan3842/Image-Captioning-Tool/README.md

 - Supported formats: PNG, JPG, JPEG, GIF
 - Requires an active internet connection
 - OpenAI API key required

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](issues).

 ## 🙏 Acknowledgments